griga23/shoe-store/lab2.md

 ON shoe_orders.customer_id = shoe_customers_keyed.id
 WHERE customer_id = 'b523f7f3-0338-4f1f-a951-a387beeb8b6a';
 ```
+NOTE: There might be empty result set if keyed customers tables was created after the order records were ingested in the shoe_orders topic.

 ### Data Enrichment
+We can store the result of a join to a new table.

 Prepare table for Order <-> Customer join
 ```
 CREATE TABLE shoe_order_customer(